jundalisay/spblist/content/en/research/jesus/judas/part-01.md

 {{< r a="Judas" >}}
 I know who you are and where you've come from.
-You've come from the immortal realm of Barbelo, and I'm not worthy to utter the name of the one who has sent you.
+You've come from the immortal realm of Barbelo, and I'm not worthy to utter the name* of the one who has sent you.
 {{< /r >}}

+> *Superphysics Note: This is in line with Jewish tradition

 Then Jesus, knowing that he was thinking about what's exalted, said to him: